Kybik911/mage-docker/README.md

 ### Workflow

-See detailed documentation about development workflow with dockergento
+See detailed documentation about development workflow with MageDocker

 * [Development Workflow](docs/workflow.md)